ScottLogic/blog/_posts/2023-05-04-langchain-mini.md

 In the first iteration, it performs a Google search as before.
 However, rather than provide the final answer, it has reasoned that it needs to convert this temperature to Celsius.
 Interestingly the LLM already knows the formula for this conversion, allowing it to immediately apply the calculator.
 The final answer is neatly summarised - note the very sensible rounding of the Celcsius value.

 Considering this is only ~80 lines of code, the capability is quite impressive.
-However, we can do better ...
+However, we can do more ...

 ## A conversational interface